Founder of EDI

 Driver's Education is required for any person under the age of 18 who would like to obtain driving privileges.
 As early as the age of 14 and a half, a teen can take the classroom portion of driver's education.
 However, they cannot take the permit exam until they are 15 years old.
 The classroom consists of ten 3-hour sessions that are typically done within 2-3 weeks.
 Once complete, the student will obtain their blue card which will allow them to take the permit test.
 If the permit test is passed, the teen will obtain a learner’s permit and can begin driving with parents immediately (always start in parking lot and/or safe environment).
 Driving lessons will start within 1-2 months after the permit is received.

-Why does the Enhanced Driving Institute cost more than other driving schools?
+Why does the Enhanced Driving Institute cost slightly more than other driving schools?

 In-short EDI is a comprehensive training program that exceeds all state requirements.
 Most programs just meet the basic requirements in training, we believe that is not enough.
 We don't rush students through our program and everything we do was designed from the ground up to build a solid foundation of knowledge.
 All of our instructors are educated, patient and well trained to provide our students with a positive experience and for you to get the most out of your money.
 Our expenses are higher than most driving schools as we pride ourselves on providing the best equipment, training vehicles and education to your teen.
 There is no better training program available to new and experienced drivers.
 In the end, I assure you the minimal difference in price between EDI and other driving schools will be offset with peace of mind for parents.